 What do I have to do to get HRM?

-- If you use an OntarioMD-certified EMR that complies with the latest specification, contact OntarioMD at
+- If you use an EMR or HIS that is able to receive reports through HRM, contact OntarioMD at

 - Your OntarioMD Practice Advisor will schedule a meeting with you at which time you will review the HRM Welcome Package.